-A continuation of Electronic Music I with hands-on lab experience using subtractive synthesis, frequency modulation synthesis, sampling and digital synthesis.
+A continuation of Electronic Music I with hands-on lab experience using subtractive synthesis, frequency modulation synthesis, sampling, digital synthesis and linear arithmetic synthesis.
 Emphasis placed on musical applications of MIDI and computers and their place in the music profession.
 Most assignments and projects are to be completed during the required lab time.

-Prerequisites: Electronic Music I or permission of instructor
+Prerequisites: Music 258 or permission of instructor.